SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/challenge_1-advanced_profile_card/README.md

 - We also conditionally render the emoji displayed on the skills list based on the level of understanding thats captured in the _skills_ array.
 - And lastly we set the background color by using the color displayed in the _skills_ array.

-The React concepts exlored in this challenge are:
+The React concepts explored in this challenge are:

 1. Components
 2. Rendering Lists